Vikaumar/invoice-to-excel/README.md

 # Invoice to Excel

 ## Description
+Invoice to Excel is a web-based application that allows users to upload invoice files and convert them into structured Excel spreadsheets.
+The project is built and managed using v0.app, with automatic deployment and synchronization through Vercel.

+## Features
+- Upload invoice documents
+- Automatically extract invoice data
+- Convert invoices into Excel format
+- Cloud deployment with Vercel# Invoice to Excel

+## Description
 Invoice to Excel is a web-based application that converts invoice images into clean, structured Excel spreadsheets using OCR technology.
 The system extracts key invoice fields and organizes them into readable, well-formatted sheets.
-The project is built and managed using **v0.app**, with automatic deployment and synchronization through **Vercel**.

 ---